AmanPatel117/amanpatel117.github.io/_projects/tennis-analytics.md

 I pulled some old sports betting odds from Kaggle, and made sure that these matches were not in the training data.
 I simulated placing bets of equal increment based on the model output and was able to achieve a profit margin of 5%.

 # Future Work
-Currently, I am in the process of organizing my code and seeing if I can create a CI/CD pipeline where new match data is scraped periodically, and a new model is trained and deployed.
+Currently, I am in the process of organizing my code and creating an automated CI/CD pipeline where new match data is scraped periodically, and a new model is trained and deployed.